-Component Proposed method Reason selected Peak demand signal Small non-residential users (15kVA or less) Understood and can be implemented by retailers Time of use - Sends an efficient and effective signal for the types of decisions Weekday peak rate from 7am to 11am and 5pm to 9pm.
-Structure aligns with sector majority (aiding retail uptake) and network demand (aiding efficiency of price signal).
-Zero-rated off-peak (incl. weekends).
-Reflects excess capacity off peak (and no other cost impacts). smaller consumers make (what appliance to buy, simple changes in routine) - Remove fixed daily charges
+Component Proposed method Reason selected Peak demand Small non-residential users (15kVA or less) - Understood and can be signal implemented by retailers Time of use - Sends an efficient and effective signal for the types of decisions - Weekday peak rate from 7am to 11am and 5pm to smaller consumers make (what 9pm.
+Structure aligns with sector majority (aiding retail appliance to buy, simple uptake) and network demand (aiding efficiency of price changes in routine) signal). - Remove fixed daily charges - Zero-rated off-peak (incl. weekends).
+Reflects excess capacity off peak (and no other cost impacts).